arienkock/arienkock.github.io/posts/2018-09-14-solid-principles-first-principles.md

 ---
 title: "SOLID Principles to First Principles"
-teaser: a teaching experiment at a WebDev bootcamp
+teaser: distilling SOLID into a single core principle
 ---

 Yet another article on SOLID.
 Why?
 Most articles focus on making these abstract principles more concrete.
 I'm going in the other direction.
 Hopefully hitting on things you could call ["first principles"](https://en.wikipedia.org/wiki/First_principle).
 This is **not** an introduction.